joakim-brannstrom/dextool/plugin/mutate/README.md

    for how to build and install dextool.
  * See [config options](README_config.md) for detailed explanations of the configuration options.
- * See [continues integration](README_ci.md) contains a guide for how to integrate dextool mutate.
+ * See [continues integration](README_ci.md) for how to integrate dextool mutate.
  * See [parallel](README_parallel.md) for how to run multiple workers in parallel.
- * See [embedded systems](README_embedded.md) for configuration and guides for using dextool mutate for embedded systems.
+ * See [embedded systems](README_embedded.md) for how to use the tool in an embedded systems environment.
- * See [mutation operators](doc/design/mutations.md) for the in depth details of the mutants that dextool generate.
+ * See [mutation operators](doc/design/mutations.md) for in depth details of the generated mutants.
  * See [apply mutation testing](README_tutorial.md) for how to apply mutation testing on a project.
  * See [fmt tutorial](README_tutorial_fmt.md) for a practical example of